 Most religions encourage some sort of generosity practice.
-It has been said that the first things the Buddha taught people was generosity practice.
+It has been said that the first thing the Buddha taught people was generosity practice.

-Rather than feeling unhappy for all the things we don’t have, we can start being grateful for the things we have to share with other people.
+Rather than feeling unhappy about all the things we don’t have, we can start being grateful for the things we have to share with other people.

 We might think firstly about money or other material things, but other things can be just as valid.

 It can be as simple as offering your seat on public transport to someone else.

 Or taking the time to visit a lonely person.